The current article series include two articles.

 The SMTP standard definition that the responsibility of the destination mail server is – to “fetch” the E-mail address that appears in the MAIL FORM field and copies this E-mail address to the RETURN-PATH field.

-The destination mail server “wipe out” information that appears in the Mail envelope, but one thing that the destination mail server does before he removes the Mail envelope is – copy the information that appears in the MAIL FORM field with an additional mail field named – RETURN-PATH.
+The destination mail server “wipe out” information that appears in the Mail envelope, but one thing that the destination mail server does before he removes the Mail envelope is – copy the information that appears in the MAIL FORM field to an additional mail field named – RETURN-PATH.

 The purpose of this mail field is to hold the E-mail address that will used in case that the